LettError/glyphBrowser/README.md

   * Better typography for the column of hex values
   * Maybe report in the list if a glyph is present in the current font?
   * How to handle the glyphs in the .Error category?
+  * Allow more files with the same syntax to overwrite existing glyphs to we can patch the database without touching Adobe AGD.txt